DcCoy/detectSCV/detectSCV_readme.txt

 - settings.().anomdir  = where to put anomalies data
 - settings.().anomfile = what to name anomalies data
 - settings.().anomclim = what to name float climatologies data
+- settings.().neardir  = where to put nearby ID index data
+- settings.().nearfile = what to name nearby ID index data
 - settings.().iqrdir   = where to put IQR data
 - settings.().iqrfile  = what to name IQR data
 - settings.().climdir  = where to find climatological data